THE LIBRARY

 .

 My latest novel, a children's/young adult sci-fi/fantasy entitled 'Celeste and the Witch Garden', is a distant relative of a fantasy website project I created twenty-five years ago called 'Aliens In My Garden'.
 My son, Aaron, who was about ten years old at the time, created a range of colourful clay models (aliens, witches, wizards, trolls - and a whole host of other fantasy characters) that I photographed in my back garden, and around which I created stories.
-It was an excellent father and son project, and we still have all the models in the loft.
+It was an excellent father and son project, and he still has all the models in his loft.

 Do you have a garden?
 Has it shown you the Thing yet?
 Not all gardens do the Thing, of course; and even with those that do, not everyone can see them do it.
 The Witch Garden does the Thing better than most.
 Look – this is the Witch Garden.
 Overgrown grass, flowers, the vegetable patch – the shed, the broken swings, the trees down the far end with dark leaves for shade.
 Coloured seashells and purple-painted stones peeking out from beneath the ivy-covered walls.
 Magic runes carved into the fence, and scratched onto the rusting watering can.
 Nothing special.
 Nothing to worry about, right?
 An ordinary garden… There are people who say the whole world grew out of a garden.
 There are other people who say the whole world is still a garden – a big round garden in the black and starlit backyard of space, big enough to be seen by the creatures who live out there, unaware of us all scurrying about down here, being Important.
 Of course, if that’s the case, then everything’s relative.
 Maybe we only see the garden that’s the right size for us.
 Perhaps, beneath or within the garden we can see, there’s somewhere else, with people and creatures living their own meaningful lives, as unaware of us as we are of them.
 And maybe, if the sun is in the right direction, and you step lightly on the grass and think tiny thoughts… SHAZAM!
 That’s the Thing the Witch Garden does.
 It shows you the Garden underneath.